The Australian Antarctic Division needs highly-skilled and passionate people to support Australia’s activities on the icy continent.

 Summer expeditioners usually start work in September or October and are employed for between 4 and 6 months, and will return to Australia in March or April the following year.

-Winter expeditioners can start as early as July, or as late as January the next year depending on which station you are going to.
+Winter expeditioners start dates vary depending on which station you go to.
 If you are employed at Casey or Davis you can expect to depart Hobart in October or November, returning approximately 12 months later.
 If you are employed at Mawson or Macquarie Island, you will generally depart Hobart in March or April and return around the same time the following year.
 Start dates for expeditioners employed at either of these two stations may be as early as November.
 Expeditioners employed in winter jobs will complete both a winter and summer season in Antarctica.

 Are there roles available as a nurse or other medical professional?

-Each station has a qualified and registered medical practitioner who provides complete medical, surgical, and dental care, including aviation and maritime medicine.
+Each station has a qualified medical practitioner who provides complete medical, surgical and dental care, including aviation and maritime medicine.
 We do not employ nurses, paramedics, psychologists or other health professions.

 I applied in the last 3 years – am I required to attend an assessment centre again?